BuiltRightTech/ZWave-API-Csharp/README.md

-# Zwave-API-Csharp
+# ZWave-API-Csharp
-Zwave API for c# using the latest ZWave Public specification.
+ZWave API for c# using the latest ZWave Public specification.

 # RoadMap
 1. Clean up all code and upgrade to Net 4.6